dtasada/GnomeMansLand/markdown/tutorial.md

     var x: i32 = undefined;
     ```
     An undefined variable must include an explicit type, otherwise the compiler doesn't know what type it is.
     An undefined variable has no initialized value and just contains whatever garbage data happened to be in memory.
+This is undefined behavior and should be avoided where possible.
+Sometimes it is necessary though, you'll see this throughout the codebase.

 -   **Compilation:** You don't just run the `.zig` file.
 You compile the entire project into a single executable file.
 The command for this project is simple: